Armed Forces of the Republic of Kosova: Rivalry with the KLA/PDK

-Numerous members of the FARK or LDK party were murdered during the rivalry with the KLA, but also former members of the KLA were assassinated.
-The number of victims during the rivalry is estimated currently at more than 1000.
-The perpetrators or instigators were mostly former senior KLA leaders – after the war, they were almost exclusively integrated into civilian Kosovo Protection Corps, the successor to the KLA.
-The command structure and composition, and even the coat of arms of the Kosovo Protection Corps is essentially identical with the officially disbanded KLA.
+Numerous members of the FARK and the LDK party were murdered during the rivalry with the KLA, but former members of the KLA were also assassinated.
+The number of victims during the rivalry is estimated currently at more than 1,000.
+The perpetrators or instigators were mostly former senior KLA leaders – after the war, they were almost exclusively integrated into civilian Kosovo Protection Corps (KPC), the successor to the KLA.
+The command structure and composition, and even the coat of arms of the KPC is essentially identical with the officially disbanded KLA.
 This also applies to their leader.
-First general was Agim Ceku, a former commander in chief of the KLA.
+First general was Agim Çeku, a former commander in chief of the KLA.
 Some former KLA members also joined the Kosovo Police.
 The rivalry did not end after NATO troops entered Kosovo in June 1999 and the paramilitary groups were officially disbanded.

 In December 2002, Daut Haradinaj, the brother of former KLA leader Ramush Haradinaj, was sentenced with five other members of the KLA by a UN court in Kosovo for his involvement in the kidnapping and murder of four former FARK and LDK party members.
 In the case against Daut Haradinaj previously testified Tahir Zemaj, a former FARK leader, as witness against Daut.
-Tahir Zemaj murdered in 2003 with his son Enis and nephew Hasan, had also been a leader of the FARK, in Peć, in the city of Ekrem Lukaj, financier of the former leaders of the KLA, Ramush Haradinaj and Hashim Thaçi.
+Zemaj was murdered in 2003 along with his son Enis and nephew Hasan.
+They had also been a leader of the FARK in Peć, financing the former leaders of the KLA, Ramush Haradinaj and Hashim Thaçi.
 Ramush Haradinaj was suspected of murder.
-In November 2003, Sebahate Tolaj und Isuf Haklaj were shot while driving to work.
+In November 2003, Sebahate Tolaj and Isuf Haklaj were shot while driving to work.
 Both had served under Zemaj as FARK members.